-The Corporation also developed a design engineering expertise with a team of approximately 100 employees dedicated to design activities.
-The design team is located at the new 28,000 sq.ft purpose built engineering office in St-Hubert.
-The design team uses various softwares for modelling, designing and drafting as well as finite element analysis and dynamic analysis.
+The Corporation also developed a design engineering and technical expertise with a team of approximately 120 employees dedicated to design activities.
+The design team is located at the engineering office in St-Hubert and at the Runcorn site in the U.K. The design team uses various softwares for modelling, designing and drafting as well as finite element analysis and dynamic analysis.
 The team is supported by test facilities which include among other things, drop test towers, environmental and fatigue testing equipment.

-The Toronto facility is a provider of precision components and assemblies to the defence and aerospace industries.
+The Magtron facility is a provider of precision components and assemblies to the defence and aerospace industries.
 This site, through the use of its metal joining technology, also manufactures electronic enclosures, heat exchangers, and cabinets for airborne radar, electro-optic systems, and aircraft engine controls.
 Electro-mechanical assemblies include power dividers for naval radar systems and space payload interfaces for manoeuvre and retrieval systems.
-This site is located in Toronto, Ontario, and operates from a 36,000 sq. ft. leased plant with 64 employees.
+This site is located in Toronto, Ontario, and operates with 52 employees.